php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 This PSR is an extension of PSR-2, and therefore also an extension of PSR-1.
-The basis of PSR-12 is PSR-2 and therefore a list of differences is provided below to assist with migration but it should should be considered as a different specification.
+The basis of PSR-12 is PSR-2 and therefore a list of differences is provided below to assist with migration but it should be considered as an independent specification.

 This PSR will include coding style guidelines related to new functionality added to PHP after the publication of PSR-2; this includes PHP 5.5, PHP 5.6 and PHP 7.0.
 This PSR will